dime-worldbank/dimeanalytics/scto/wbg-scto-guide.md

 which will determine what access the user has to the groups data and forms on the server.
 The following standard roles are available for all groups:

+- Admin: can upload, move, and remove survey forms; can view and export data.
+Can manage users.
 - Form and Data Managers: can upload, move, and remove survey forms; can view and export data.
 Cannot manage users.
 - Data Managers: can view and export data.
 Cannot manage forms or users.
 - Enumerators: can view forms and submit questionnaires.
 Cannot manage users or forms, or access data.